Learn more today to impact tomorrow

 We are excited to support our newly provisionally licensed educators in Virginia!

-For teachers who may not be able to commit to the full VCU Master of Teaching (M.T.) initial licensure program that builds in the Virginia state teaching licensure requirements, we want to give you and your Human Resource licensure specialist at your sponsoring school information information on the courses you need for your specific situation.
+For teachers who may not be able to commit to one of our initial licensure programs that build in the Virginia state teaching licensure requirements, we want to give you and your Human Resource licensure specialist at your sponsoring school information on the courses you need for your specific situation.

 Since the requirements vary greatly by teaching licensure type and the individual backgrounds of the provisional licensed teacher*, your licensure sponsoring school will be a critical approval partner for you to ensure you take courses that support your future license.